The incredible power of the 90-day business plan.

 Every three months, I write out my goals for the next 90 days.

-You see, 90 days is just enough time to change WHO you are.
+You see, 90 days is just long enough to change WHO you are.

 Not too long.
 And not too short.